AlexPirko/rsschool-cv/cv.md

 ## Education and courses
 * Institute of Refrigeration, Cryotechnologies and Ecoenergetics.
 Department of process, equipment and energy management
 * RS Schools Course «JavaScript/Front-end.
 Stage 0»
 * RS Schools Course «JavaScript/Front-end.
-Stage 1» (in progress)
+Stage 1»
 * The Complete JavaScript From Zero to Result from Ivan Petrichenko
-* Practical JavaScript by Ivan Petrichenko (in progress)
+* Practical JavaScript by Ivan Petrichenko

 ## Language
 * Russian and Ukranian - native speaker
-* English level - A2 (B1 in progress)
+* English level - B1 (B2 in progress)